hachkingtohach1/WatchDog/README.md

 ```php
    WatchDog::getInstance()->addViolations($player, "killaura");
 ```

+# My Server

+- IP: devilcry.sytes.net
+- PORT: 19132
+- Status: Online

+- My server also have a perfect anti-cheating system if you want to try it ?
+Get in now! 😊
 # Commands
 - /wd help - Show all commands watchdog
 - /wd check <player> - Check hacker is hacking